 - Discussion boards of various sorts can provide a forum for developing these relationships.

-- Feedback can be used to address the course in real time, or in preparation for the next semester offering, or both.
+- Feedback can be used to address the course in real time, or in preparation for the next offering, or both.

 Credit: © STOATPHOTO / Adobe Stock